Kirsten Ring Murray

 Advertising firm Sedgwick Rd. wanted a departure from a traditional office interior when they leased new space in the century-old Star Machinery building.
-The mission of the project was to change the way the agency worked from a traditional/corporate/hierarchical approach to a more egalitarian, and integrated approach to foster creativity.
+The mission of the project was to change the way the agency worked from a traditional, corporate hierarchical approach to a more egalitarian, integrated approach in order to foster creativity.
 In short, to move from ‘offices’ to an ‘industrial gallery.’

 During demolition of the interior space, the architectural team inventoried the parts of building.
 Steel I-beams, first-growth wood beams, original wood doors and windows, aluminum light fixtures, and a steel crane were rescued and moved into storage, even before knowing how they would be used in the final design.
-The resulting design solution celebrates a 100 year-old patina and the beauty of the raw materials.
+The resulting design solution celebrates the space’s 100-year-old patina and the beauty of the raw materials.